jlwry/Breakpoint-Analysis/README.md

 <img width="400" height="250" alt="example_figure" src="https://github.com/user-attachments/assets/9abf3758-a32e-4b66-8378-1650d5efd955" />

-## Brief Background:
+## Brief Background

 Investigations into lumbar spine passive stiffness analyze participant moment-angle curves to identify spinal mechanical characteristics.
 Many investigations have employed piecewise linear functions to analyze these moment-angle curves [1-6].
 The most common algorithm currently in use was developed by Barrett et al. [7], though no open-source implementation has been made publicly available.

 Recognizing the need for accessible analysis tools, this project implements an independently developed piecewise linear optimization approach that can be used for moment-angle analysis.

-## How It's Made:
+## How It's Made

 The algorithm identifies two breakpoints by minimizing the sum of squared residuals (SSR) across three independently-fit linear segments.

-Optimization approach: The function uses scipy.optimize.minimize with the Nelder-Mead method to search for optimal breakpoint locations.
+**Optimization approach:** The function uses `scipy.optimize.minimize` with the Nelder-Mead method to search for optimal breakpoint locations.
 At each iteration:

-1) The data is divided into three segments based on the current breakpoint positions.
+1. The data is divided into three segments based on the current breakpoint positions
-2) A separate linear regression (using least squares via np.linalg.lstsq) is fit to each segment independently.
+2. A separate linear regression (using least squares via `np.linalg.lstsq` is fit to each segment independently
-3) The total SSR across all three segments is calculated and returned as the objective function.
+3. The total SSR across all three segments is calculated and returned as the objective function

+**Constraints:** Breakpoints are bounded to ensure sufficient data in each segment—the first breakpoint must fall between the 2nd and 2nd-to-last x-values, while the second breakpoint is constrained between the 3rd and last x-values.
+The `np.sort()` within the objective function ensures breakpoints remain ordered regardless of the optimization path.

+**Initial conditions:** The search begins with breakpoints at 20% and 80% of the normalized range of motion, providing a reasonable starting configuration across typical joint angles.

+**Note:** Linear segments are fit independently without continuity constraints at breakpoints.
+Each segment's slope and intercept are determined solely by the data points within that segment.

-Output: The final model returns the stiffness (slope) of each segment, representing the Low, Transition, and High stiffness zones across the range of motion.
+**Output:** The final model returns the stiffness (slope) of each segment, representing the Low, Transition, and High stiffness zones across the range of motion.

-Though the current code was inspired by the Barrett et al. code [7], the code was not referenced.
-Therefore, the current code may yeild different results.
+## Development Notes

+This implementation was developed independently to provide an open-source alternative for piecewise linear analysis of moment-angle data.
+While the author has prior familiarity with piecewise fitting approaches from laboratory experience, the current code was created from scratch without reference to proprietary implementations.
+As such, specific methodological choices (optimization algorithms, constraints, initial conditions) may differ from other published approaches [7], and results should be validated for the user's specific application.

 ## References